hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 	AccountID sender_id = 1;

 	/**
-    * Account that was the intended reciever of the airdrop */
+    * Account that was the intended receiver of the airdrop */
     AccountID receiver_id = 2;